 Most solo travellers like to pick an activity to do while away.
 It’s a way of meeting new people, engaging more deeply with a hobby or activity and occupying yourself.
 Reading a book for a week by a pool is all very well, but it’s the interaction with others – locals and fellow travellers – that makes the best memories.

-Read on for our selection of the best solo travel ideas in Italy for 2019
+Read on for our selection of the best solo travel ideas in Italy

 The popularity of Italian cooking holidays sees no sign of waning; it’s one of the best solo travel ideas there is.
 With the cooking taught by local but English-speaking chefs, it’s an accessible and popular choice.
 Bologna is the perfect destination, too, as this charming university city is known as ‘la grassa’, meaning ‘the fat one’.
 It’s in the heart of Italy’s best ingredients region, Emilia Romagna, home to balsamic vinegar, Parmesan, and Parma ham.
 And Bologna itself lends its name to the world’s favourite pasta sauce: Bolognese – though the locals only ever eat the meaty ragu with tagliatelle, never spaghetti.